paulhamsh/Spark-Parser/Spark Format Description.md

 ## "ACK" packets

-After a successful operation, amp sends back an "ack" packet with
+After a successful operation, amp sends back an "ack" packet.

-Command = 0x00 (info)
-Parameter = 0x04
-Value = 0x15
+This has the command 0x04, the same sequence number as the original packet and a parameter the same as the parameter sent to the Spark

 ## Pedal names